V4Fire/Client/src/core/component/directives/render/README.md

 ## Usage

-### Replacing a VNode with another one
+### Replacing the VNode with another one

-If you use the directive with a `template` tag without custom properties, a VNode that passed to `v-render` will replace the original VNode.
+If you use the directive with a `template` tag without custom properties, the VNode that passed to `v-render` will replace the original one.
 If the passed value is undefined or null, the directive will do nothing.

 ```